CareSet/COVID_Hospital_PUF/ReadMe.md

 To understand exactly what is in the data it is important to understand what is reported by hospitals each day.
 Please refer to the current version of the [COVID-19 Guidance for Hospital Reporting and FAQs For Hospitals, Hospital Laboratory, and Acute Care Facility Data Reporting](https://www.hhs.gov/sites/default/files/covid-19-faqs-hospitals-hospital-laboratory-acute-care-facility-data-reporting.pdf)

-This data is reported daily from hospitals, either through the Teletracking system or through reports sent via State-level health departments, and entered into the central HHS Protect database.[c]
+This data is reported daily from hospitals, either through the Teletracking system or through reports sent via State-level health departments, and entered into the central HHS Protect database.

 ### What is the update schedule for this dataset?